c10b10/wp-admin-customization/readme.txt

 Tested up to: 3.1
 Stable tag: 1.0

-Customize the basic aspects of your Wordpress backend.
+Customize basic aspects of your Wordpress backend.

 == Description ==

 Admin Customization allows you to change basic settings in the Wordpress backend.
 The plugin allows you to:

-* change the backend favicon;
+* change the backend favicon.
-* change the backend logo;
+* change the backend logo.
-* change the login page logo;
+* change the login page logo.
-* disable dashboard widgets;
+* disable dashboard widgets.
 * hide update notices and plugin update count.

-**Credits**

-* [Cristi Burcă] (http://scribu.net), for scbFramework (http://scribu.net/wordpress/scb-framework), the plugin framework on which this plugin was built

 == Installation ==